This applies to:

 Click on the name of the file you’d like to share a link to and then on the ‘More’ menu (the three dots), and then on ‘Info’:

-To share one of these, hover your mouse over the URL to bring into view the ‘clipboard’ icon and then copy the link of your choice and paste into an email, another document, or a chat message for a coworker.
+To share one of these, select the ‘clipboard’ icon and then copy the link of your choice and paste into an email, another document, or a chat message for a coworker.

 Here’s the difference between the two URLs:

-- When your coworker clicks the ‘File Location URL’, their browser will attempt to open the document directly in Microsoft Office.
+- When your coworker clicks the ‘File Location URL’ this is the same as using the ‘Copy Document Link’ from above, their browser will attempt to open the document directly in Microsoft Office.
 Depending on their security settings, they may get a prompt a bit like this one, asking to confirm, if they’d like to open the file:

 They can then edit the file on their desktop version of Microsoft Office: